ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

 1. You need linux operationg system, ruby, rake, pandoc and latex system.
 2. download this repository and uncompress the files.
 3. change your current directory to the top directory of the source files.
 4. type `rake html` to create html files.
-The files are generated under `html` directory.
+The files are created under `html` directory.
 5. type `rake pdf` to create pdf file.
-The file is generated under `latex` directory.
+The file is created under `latex` directory.

 ## Prerequisites

 - Linux operationg system.
-The programs in the repository has been tested on Ubuntu 2.04.
+The programs in the repository has been tested on Ubuntu 21.04.
 - Download the files in this repository.
 There are two ways to download.
   1. Use git.